-Companies that endeavor to provide outstanding customer service need professional response management to ensure that customers get the right answer to their inquiry quickly.
-Numerous companies have already recognized that good customer service is a relevant competitive advantage, especially in increasingly saturated markets.
-Response management plays a key role in this context.
-Inquiries should be answered reliably, quickly, in a friendly manner and with the correct content, as this ensures a high level of customer satisfaction and loyalty, in addition to a high recommendation rate.
-Response management can therefore make a decisive contribution to a company’s business success.
-In the following, we explain the most important aspects of the topic and discuss what companies should pay attention to when selecting a response management software solution.
+Companies that endeavor to provide outstanding customer service need professional Response Management to ensure that customers get the right answer to their enquiry quickly.
+Many companies rightly recognise that good customer service is a significant competitive advantage, especially in increasingly saturated markets.
+Response Management plays a vital role in this context.
+Enquiries should be quickly answered, in a friendly and professional manner and most importantly, with the correct content to ensure higher levels of customer satisfaction, loyalty, and recommendations.
+Response Management is therefore a key contributor to a company’s business success.
+In the following section, we explain the most important aspects of the topic and discuss what companies should pay attention to when selecting a Response Management software solution.

 A distinction is made between quantitative and qualitative Key Performance Indicators (KPIs).
 One of the most important quantitative KPIs is the average response time.
-This defines how long customers or sales prospects have to wait for a response from the company.
-In the case of service providers in the contact center environment, it often also defines the “service level”, i.e. how quickly a service provider must answer inquiries on certain channels.
+This defines how long existing or prospective customers have to wait for a response from the company.
+In the case of service providers in the contact center environment, it often also defines the “service level”, i.e. how quickly a service provider must answer enquiries on certain channels.
 Response time requirements, which are either set as internal goals or are a part of the contract when awarding work to a customer service provider, differ significantly according to the communication channel.
-They factor in customers’ expectations that chat and Messenger messages be answered immediately, for example, while inquiries via social media should be answered within an hour and, for email inquiries, ideally within 24 hours.
-Typically, for telephone service there is a default “80/20” service level, i.e. that 80% of calls be answered within 20 seconds.
+They factor in customers’ expectations such that chat and Messenger messages be answered immediately, while enquiries via social media should be answered within an hour and, via email, ideally within 24 hours.
+Typically, for a telephone service there is a generally-expected“80/20” service level, i.e. that 80% of calls be answered within 20 seconds.
 An overview of what is currently considered the “market standard” is available here, for example.

-Another KPI is average ticket costs. represent another quantitative KPI.
-Every inquiry in the contact center is counted as a “ticket”.
-At a minimum, the average costs should include personnel and IT infrastructure costs (including telephone and internet).
-Full-cost calculations are also used to calculate ticket costs especially when it comes to a comparison with external service providers.
-If some inquiries can be answered at least partially in automated fashion, this usually lowers average ticket costs since fewer staff are required to process them.
+Another quantitative KPI is average ticket cost.
+Every enquiry in the contact center is considered a “ticket”.
+At a minimum, the average cost should include personnel and IT infrastructure costs (including telephone and internet).
+The full-cost calculations should be used to calculate ticket cost especially when it comes to a comparison with external service providers.
+If some enquiries can be answered at least partially in an automated fashion, this usually lowers the average ticket cost, since fewer staff are required to process them.

-One of the most important qualitative KPIs is the first fix rate or first resolution rate.
-This indicates the proportion of inquiries that were able to be definitively answered the first time the customer made contact.
-An answer should not only be quick, but also be correct and have readily comprehensible content so that the customer does not need to re-contact staff in order to resolve his or her concern.
-A low first fix rate means a high proportion of multiple contacts, which has a negative impact on customer satisfaction as well as on the total cost of the service.
+One of the most important qualitative KPIs is the first fix rate (aka first resolution rate).
+This indicates the proportion of enquiries that were able to be definitively answered the first time the customer made contact.
+An answer should not only be quick, but also needs to be correct and deliver relevant content so that the customer does not need to re-contact staff in order to resolve their enquiry.
+A low first fix rate means a high proportion of multiple contacts, which has a negative impact on customer satisfaction as well as increasing the total cost of the service.

-But when automating response management, considerations in the area of customer experience management also play a role.
-Companies that attach particular importance to highly personal, individualized customer service and excellent customer experience can use partially automated response management, in which each response proposed by the response management software is rechecked by a service employee.
+However, it is also extremely important to consider the customer experience when automating response management, Companies that attach particular importance to highly personal, individualized customer service can utilise partially-automated response management, in which each response proposed by the Response Management software is reviewed, approved and delivered by a service employee.

-Artificial intelligence offers great potential for response management automation.
-Consulting companies such as Lünendonk and Bearing Point also reach this conclusion in their studies.
-Nevertheless, the topic is surrounded by numerous myths, as summarized e.g. by Frauenhofer IAO in a blog post.
-The first misconception is that all systems that provide automatic responses are based on artificial intelligence.
+Artificial Intelligence (AI) offers great potential for the automation of Response Management.
+Whilst consulting companies such as Lünendonk and Bearing Point agree with this assertion in their studies. the topic is surrounded by several myths.
+The first misconception is that all systems which provide automated responses are based on AI.
 This is incorrect.
-There are numerous response management systems that provide automated answers based on a keyword but which do not really understand the inquiry.
-They are not based on artificial intelligence, but rather rely on developers to program them in advance with keywords or sentences and the appropriate answers.
-If the keyword or a certain programmed wording is missing in the inquiry, it will not be understood correctly, and the customer will receive no answer or the wrong answer.
-The second misconception is that AI-based response management systems learn from every inquiry and become a champion service provider virtually on their own.
-This is also wrong.
-What distinguishes human learning, namely the “understanding” of a context and the subsequent application in an abstractly similar situation, i.e. transfer, does not take place in machine learning.
-The technology hasn’t come that far.
+There are numerous response management systems which provide automated answers based only on simple keyword identification and without a true understanding of the enquiry.
+So rather than artificial intelligence, they rely on developers hard-coding them in advance with keywords (or sentences) and matching answers.
+If the keyword, or a certain programmed wording is missing in the enquiry, it will not be understood correctly, and the customer will either receive no answer or worse still, the wrong answer.
+The second misconception is that AI-based Response Management systems “learn” from every enquiry and become an “expert” service provider, virtually on their own!.
+This is also misleading.
+What distinguishes human learning (namely the “understanding” of a context and the subsequent application in an abstractly similar situation), i.e. transfer, does not take place in machine learning.
+The technology just hasn’t come that far!

-To be able to be used in response management, AI must first be specifically trained to recognize certain recurring service topics by “tagging” highly suitable answers previously developed and content-checked by service experts.
-For these vector-based AI algorithms, a significantly smaller number of datasets or sample inquiries is sufficient for the learning phase in order to achieve very good results.
-Thus, the AI is not given an unstructured heap of big data in which it is supposed to recognize patterns, but rather is provided with clear guidelines regarding which answer or which answer category is actually the right one.
-The best results for precise topic recognition are achieved by vector-based algorithms that are combined with statistical methods – a technology that is also at work in ReplyOne.
+To be useful in Response Management, AI must first be specifically-“trained” to recognize certain recurring service topics by “tagging” highly relevant answers, previously selected and content-checked by service experts.
+For these vector-based AI algorithms, a significantly smaller number of datasets or sample enquiries is sufficient for the learning phase in order to achieve satisfactory results.
+Thus, the AI is not simply given an unstructured “pile” of big data in which it is supposed to recognize patterns, but rather it is provided with clear guidelines regarding which answer or which answer category is actually the right one.
+The best results for precise topic recognition are achieved by vector-based algorithms which are combined with statistical methods – one solution that utilizes such an approach is ReplyOne.

-The key to highly successful response management automation with the best customer experience, however, is an intelligent combination of man, machine and well-thought-out service processes, so that service employees are relieved of routine tasks and can deal with complex inquiries.
+The key to highly-successful Response Management automation with the best customer experience, however, is an intelligent combination of man, machine and well-thought-out service processes, so that service employees are relieved of routine tasks and can focus on the more complex enquiries.

-Response management systems should be networked with other important company systems in order to enable a 360° view of the customer.
-When automating response management, potential effects on the customer experience should be considered in advance and factored in.
-A high degree of automation that doesn’t sacrifice customer experience is only possible when the subject of an inquiry is precisely identified.
+Response Management systems should be integrated with other important company systems in order to enable a 360° view of the customer.
+When automating Response Management, potential effects on the customer experience should be considered in advance and factored in.
+A high degree of automation that doesn’t sacrifice customer experience is only possible when the subject of an enquiry is precisely identified.

-If you would like to learn how contact centers use a modern response management solution such as ReplyOne in daily operations, be sure to read one of our user reports.
+If you would like to learn how contact centers use a modern Response Management solution such as ReplyOne in daily operations, be sure to read one of our case studies.